The saga of the Hendershot family name begins among the people of an ancient Scottish tribe called the Picts

 Hendershot Settlers in United States in the 20th Century

-- Alice M. Hendershot, aged 61, who emigrated to America from Mexico City, in 1906
+- Alice M. Hendershot, aged 61, who immigrated to America from Mexico City, in 1906

-- C. Pearl Hendershot, aged 30, who emigrated to Plymouth, Pennsylvania, in 1920
+- C. Pearl Hendershot, aged 30, who immigrated to Plymouth, Pennsylvania, in 1920

 - Elizabeth Hendershot, aged 27, who settled in Meadville, Pennsylvania, in 1922